freefelt/YouType/README.md

 ```bash
 brew uninstall youtype --zap
 ```
-`--zap` param is to app settings and cache.
+`--zap` param is to remove app settings and cache.

 ## Using [scripts](https://github.com/freefelt/YouType/raw/main/Scripts)
 To install YouType open Terminal.app and run the command: